PoisotLab/Omnomnomivores/README.md

 I did this by multiplying the interaction values by (0.33*S) since that should neutralise the original division term, in theory...

+> Note I did something naughty and (for this test only) made the time between
+> herbivore and carnivore invasion smaller so that carnivores invade while there
+> are still herbivores in the system.
+No effect

 ### Test 3: Set all interactions to zero

 One last hail mary before we try and throw parameters at the problem.
 Lets set _ALL_ interactions to zero and see what happens to the plants.

 !['no interactions'](figures/diagnostics_no_interactions.png)

+Things seem to be pointing to growth maybe?

 ### Test 4: The test that should've been the first test